Nothing beats a fresh homemade flour tortilla.

-I could just eat tortillas for dinner – with nothing on them.
+I could just eat homemade flour tortillas for dinner – with nothing on them.
 Or I could just dip them in some of that yummy salsa that is in my refrigerator.
 I really would be completely happy.

 To create your own bit of heaven, all you need is some flour, salt, baking powder, water and a little fat.
 I used olive oil but you could also use shortening if you prefer.
 I’ve used both and really couldn’t tell a difference.
 Olive oil is probably healthier.